BrandConstantin/Git-Version-Control/README.md

   > git add .
 * Confirm the changes and prepare a history
   > git commit -m "initial commit"
-* Send changes from local to remote (GitHub, GitLab or Bitbucket servers)
+* Send changes from local to remote (GitHub, GitLab or Bitbucket servers), pushing the first time
   > git push origin main
-  * if isn't the first time pushing
+* Pushing when the branch it is in remote to
   > git push
 * Merge the file from your remote repository into your local repository
   > git pull --all